Seated Calf Raise: Muscles Worked, How To Do, Form

 How To Do Smith Calf Raise

-1. Set up for the smith machine seated calf raise by placing a flat bench in the smith machine and putting a step or placing a foot flat on the floor.
+1. Set up for the Smith machine seated calf raise by placing a flat bench in the Smith machine and putting a step or foot flat on the floor.

 3. Lift your heel of the right foot by contracting the calf muscles to raise the weight as high as you can on the balls of your feet.